techworldwithmurali/devops-zero-to-hero/README.md

 - Working with Docker Volumes
 - Maintaining Persistent Data for Docker Containers

-### **Day 33 - Docker**
-- Reduce Docker Image Size by 80% with Multistage Docker Builds
-- Writing a Real-Time Dockerfile for a User-Registration Microservice
-- Automate Dockerfile Creation with Docker Init

 ### **Day 34 - Jenkins Pipeline Projects**
 - Automating Docker Image Build and Push to DockerHub Using Jenkins Pipeline
 - Automating Docker Image Build and Push to AWS ECR Using Jenkins Pipeline